dafer45/TBTK/README.md

 Magnetization:	0.144248
 ```

-For more examples and complete programs, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Template folder.
+For more examples and complete applications, see http://second-tech.com/wordpress/index.php/tbtk/ and the templates in the Template folder.

 # Quickstart
 ## Installation